sveltia/sveltia-cms/README.md

 - Responding to user feedback
 - Implementing our own enhancement ideas

-At this point, **we are on track to ship version 1.0 in Q3 2024**.
+Sveltia CMS **version 1.0 is expected to ship in Q3 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.

 ## Features